journeyapps/node-sqlcipher/README.md

 SQLCipher depends on OpenSSL.

-For Windows, we bundle OpenSSL 1.0.2n.
-Pre-built libraries are used from https://slproweb.com/products/Win32OpenSSL.html.
+For Windows, we bundle OpenSSL 1.1.1i.
+Binaries are generated using [vckpg](https://github.com/microsoft/vcpkg) (e.g., `.\vcpkg\vcpkg install openssl:x64-windows-static`).

 On Mac we build against OpenSSL installed via brew, but statically link it so that end-users do not need to install it.